Clawest

 Removed the View Details Modal for Direct Navigation to the Product Details Page

-While the modal provides a fast method to add an item to your cart, it leaves out information like technical details and reviews that some of our test participants value reading when deciding to purchase from a new company.
+While the modal provides a fast method to add an item to your cart, it leaves out information like technical details and reviews that some of our test participants valued reading when deciding to purchase from a new company.

 Iterated the Quantity Selector's Functionality from a Dropdown to Plus and Minus Buttons